-Airway - Management

-1. Patients that are not able to maintain a secure natural airway.

-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure SpO2 94-99%.
-Assess for and treat for shock (body position and warming).
-S - Standing EMT Position/open airway manually (head-tilt chin-lift or jaw thrust).
-Insert OPA or NPA depending patient's tolerance and condition.
-If respirations are &lt; 8, assist with BVM and supplemental Oxygen.
-If the patient has no gag and accepts the oral airway, place BIAD (King, Combitube, iGel, etc.) S - Standing EMT-I 6.
-If BLS procedures are not adequate to secure the airway prepare for endotracheal intubation.
-If the patient has no gag reflex and has accepted the OPA, place oral ETT.
-S - Standing EMT-P 7.
-If the patient has a patent gag or is combative/resisting airway management see RSI protocol.
-8. If the patient has no contraindications, a nasotracheal intubation can be performed instead of oral intubation when complications with equipment prevent standard endotracheal intubation.
-9. If UNABLE to ventilate the patient with BVM and BLS procedures AND UNABLE to intubate or secure airway with rescue airway perform a needle or surgical cricothyroidotomy.
-S - Standing EMT-P 10.
-Once a definitive airway has been placed, the patient should be managed with a mechanical ventilator. tidal volume of 5-8 cc/kg, rate of 8-12 for adults, ventilator settings should be adjusted to maintain SaO2 &gt;90% and ETCO2 between 35 and 45.
-11. Patients with a secure airway should also have an OG/NG tube placed to relieve any gastric distention that occurred during BVM ventilation.
-S - Standing CCP / AP 12.
-If patient condition doesn't warrant surgical or needle cric but still requires secured airway, consider retrograde intubation.
-S - Standing
+Airway- Management Criteria: Patients that are not able to maintain a secure airway.
+B If respirations are <8, assist with BVM ventilations and supplemental Oxygen.
+If the patient has no gag and accepts the oral airway, place BIAD. Ι If BLS procedures are not adequate to secure the airway, insert an oral endotracheal tube.
+If patient has a patent gag or is combative/resisting airway management, see RSI protocol.
+If the patient has no contraindications, a nasotracheal intubation can be performed instead of oral intubation when complications with equipment prevent standard endotracheal intubation. Р If UNABLE to ventilate the patient with BVM ventilations and BLS procedures AND UNABLE to intubate or secure with rescue airway perform a needle or surgical cricothyroidotomy.
+Once a definitive airway has been placed, the patient should be managed with a mechanical ventilator. -tidal volume of 5-8 cc/kg, rate of 8-12 for adults, -ventilator settings should be adjusted to maintain an appropriate SaO2 and ETCO2.
+Place OG/NG tube placed to relieve any gastric distention.
+CCP/ AP If patient condition doesn't warrant surgical or needle cric but still requires secured airway, consider retrograde intubation.

-1. If a portion or combination of steps resolves the barrier to airway management, placement of an endotracheal tube is not a required end-point.
-Delayed-sequence intubation should be considered.

-2. Intubated patients must have confirmation through ETCO2 capnometry and should be monitored through continuous ETCO2 capnography.

-3.Providers are encouraged to research and use shock index as an indicator of post-intubation complications such as hypotension.
+- 1. If a portion or combination of steps resolves the barrier to airway management, placement of endotracheal tube is not a required end-point.
+Delayed sequence intubation should be considered. - 2.
+Intubated patients must have confirmation through ETCO2 capnometry and shall be monitored through continuous ETCO2 capnography. - 3.
+Providers are encouraged to research and use shock index as an indicator of post-intubation complications such as hypotension.
 The prevention of hypotension and other complications are important to ensure the most favorable patient outcome long term.